Kylie Sayce NP

 How I Can Help

-I am Kylie Sayce, a Nurse Practitioner with a special interest in recurrent vaginal symptoms, sexual and reproductive health, and the vaginal microbiome.
+I am Kylie Sayce, an endorsed Nurse Practitioner with extensive clinical experience in sexual and reproductive health and advanced training in the human microbiome.

 Many women who come to my clinic have:

-• Completed multiple courses of antibiotics or antifungal treatments
+• Completed multiple courses of antibiotics or antifungal treatment

 • Been told their tests are "normal" but still have symptoms

-• Seen multiple healthcare providers without finding clear answers
+• Seen multiple healthcare providers without receiving clear answers

 Medical Disclaimer